 Conclusion

-The most important reason I recommend the 18″ A Custom Fast Crash is that it’s super fun to play!
+The most important reason I recommend the 18″ A Custom Fast Crash as the best versatile crash cymbal is that it’s super fun to play!
 You get the great crash tone and that sweet ride sound all rolled into one.

 Funk it up or swing it, any way you play it, the 18″ Zildjian A Custom Fast Crash is going to expand your drumming sound and creativity.